Mr2cool/AI-Personal-Agent/README.md

 # AI Personal Agent

 Welcome to the AI Personal Agent project, where cutting-edge language models (LLMs) converge to create an intuitive and responsive assistant.
-Harnessing the power of Streamlit, this project integrates diverse language models and tools to provide an interactive experience for users seeking assistance and answers. 🤖💬
+Harnessing the power of Streamlit, this project integrates language model and tools to provide an interactive experience for users seeking assistance and answers. 🤖💬

 <p align="center">